@auth/drizzle-adapter

 Setupβ

-First, create a schema that includes the minimum requirements for a next-auth
+First, create a schema that includes the minimum requirements for a next-auth adapter.
+You can select your favorite SQL flavor below and copy it.

 Additionally, you may extend the schema from the minimum requirements to suit your needs.